 Professional Internship and Research Scholar program participants will be provided with flight arrangements according to the term of their internship, as follows:

-- For participants with twelve month internships or research, BAFF will provide two one-way tickets.
-It is the participant's responsibility to communicate their return date to BAFF within six months of arriving in the US.
-No change fees will be reimbursed for tickets purchased after this time.
+- For participants with 12-month internships or research, BAFF provides two one-way tickets.
+It is the participant's responsibility to communicate to BAFF about his/her return date within six months of arriving in the U.S. No change fees will be reimbursed for tickets purchased after this time.

-- For participants with internships of less than twelve months, BAFF will provide a round-trip ticket with a changeable return date.
+- For participants with internships of less than 12 months, BAFF provides a round-trip ticket with a changeable return date.
 Participants are responsible for changing the return flight date.
-One flight change fee will be reimbursed after the change to the flight schedule is made.
+One flight-change fee will be reimbursed after the change to the flight schedule is made.
 NOTE: Round-trip tickets are good for one year only.
-Participants provided with a round-trip ticket must return within one year, even if their J-1 visa or DS-7002 specify a longer legal stay.
+Participants provided with a round-trip ticket must return within one year, even if their J-1 visa or DS-7002 specifies a longer legal stay.

 All airfare reservations must be made by participants through the BAFF Travel Consultant.